Beautiful double flowers of deep salmon pink over green foliage.

 The Mule Pinks are a cross between a carnation and a Sweet William, resulting in larger flowers than typical Dianthus.

-All our plants are supplied in at least 9x10cm pots.
-Plants in this size pot establish quickly in the garden and often outpace plants planted in bigger pots at the same time.
-We do not sell 'plug plants' because those need to be grown on before planting.
+All our plants are supplied in 9cm pots unless otherwise specified.
+Plants in this size pot establish quickly in the garden and often outpace plants in bigger pots planted at the same time.
 Our potted plants can be planted immediately, unless otherwise noted, or you can leave them in their pots until you are ready to plant.
-We grow everything we sell ourselves, in our nursery in the Buckinghamshire countryside.